rasmus-storjohann/TsAutofixture/README.md

 });

 ```
-This behaviour can be modifies by passing in options specifying how the field is to be populated, using e.g.
+This behaviour can be modified by passing in options specifying how the field is to be populated, using e.g.

 * `"number"` (generates a random real value, this is the default)
 * `"number < 3.2"`